swordsecurity/mounty/README.md

 - Automaticly mount all partitions on an image to your current directory

 ## Prerequisites
-To run Restbot, you will need the following:
+To run mounty, you will need the following:
 - sleuthkit (apt-get install sleuthkit)

 # Usage